Review Past Year Successes

 During the holiday season, time is of the essence.
 While some things aren’t able to be delivered, if you have the option and the resources, recognize that time is money.
 While you may save $5 or $10 by picking up supplies yourself, that pocket change could be put to better use and will save you valuable time.
 Staying that extra hour doing inventory, stocking shelves, or ringing up customers could make all the difference.

 Email is one of your most valuable resources during the holiday season, so don’t let it go to waste!
 Drafting your holiday marketing emails in advance will help to save you time as the busy season approaches.
 Make sure to mention any in-store activities or events, promotions you may be offering, or contests you may be hosting.
-Emails can be extremely time-consuming, so don’t let them get away from you!
+Emails can be quite time-consuming, so don’t let them get away from you!